Architecture

 Development of the field of work

-The number of employees employed by architectural firms increased by 29 percent in recent years: from 8.570 employees in 2015 to 11.030 employees in 2024 (CBS 2025).
-At the same time, we see a decrease in the number of independent architects: from 4.980 in 2015 to 4.370 in 2023 (a decrease of 12 percent).
+The trend of fragmentation appears to be gradually reversing in recent years.
+The number of employees at architectural firms (SBI7111) increased by 29 percent over the past ten years: from 8.570 employees in 2015 to 11.080 employees in 2024 (CBS 2025).
+At the same time, we see a decline in the number of independent architects: from 4.980 in 2015 to 4.240 in 2024 (a decrease of 15 percent).

 n | Source: CBS 2025